suzaku-io/boopickle/README.md

 ## Internal details

+### Efficient coding

+BooPickle makes assumptions of what kind of data it needs to encode, to reach high efficiency in typical scenarios.
+For example an `Int` (which takes
+32-bits or 4 bytes) is encoded in 1-5 bytes depending on the value.
+The most common values (0-127) take only a single byte, whereas larger values require more bytes.
+Because very large integers take 5 bytes, if you know your data consists mainly of such values, you could specifically code them using `raw` format that always takes 32-bits.
+Similarly `Long`s are also coded in 1-9 bytes depending on the value.

+In many situations there is a need to encode a length (of String, Seq, Map, etc.) and the efficient Int coding is used.
+But because a length/size is always non-negative, we can use negative integers to indicate other things.
+BooPickle supports coding multiple instances of the same object reference by using a reference value.
+The length value is reused to encode the reference by just flipping it into a negative value.

+In addition to reusing negative values, the multi-byte integer format also allows for special codings.
+These are used to indicate special values such as
+UUID and numeral strings.
+For example a UUID as a string takes 36 bytes of space, although it only represents a 128-bit (or 16 byte) value.
+By recognizing these specific patterns, they can be represented in a more optimal way, saving up to 20 bytes.
+Of course inspecting string content when encoding makes it a bit slower, but it's small price to pay for savings in data size.

 To be documented
 - efficient coding of `Int` and `Long`
 - super-position encoding of length, reference index and special codes